 ~ Peaceful Prairie Sanctuary

-Yes, despite the prevalence of the modern myth that family or backyard farming is an ethical alternative to large-scale, industrial, factory farms, the reality is far from how it is portrayed.
-From hens to goats, sheep to cows, the animal residents at Peaceful Prairie tell a different story, and their human guardians are determined to spread the word that backyard eggs are not the way of the future.
+Despite the prevalence of the modern myth that family or backyard farming is an ethical alternative to large-scale, industrial, factory farms, the reality is far from how it is portrayed.
+From hens to goats, sheep to cows, the nonhuman residents at sanctuaries around the world tell a different story, and their human guardians are determined to spread the word that backyard eggs are not the way of the future.

 Of course, this isn’t news to many of us who happily avoid eggs in favor of vegan alternatives, and for those who are moved to join this growing trend, you can rest assured that it’s easier than ever to replace eggs in baking, as well as for breakfast, lunch and dinner.